-To get a login please ask Reception who can easily set this up for everyone over 18 years of age and just need to see a form of photo ID.
+To get a login please ask the Healthcare Administration Team who can easily set this up for everyone over 18 years of age and just need to see a form of photo ID.

-There are also Apps available for both Android and ITunes to enable access to your records - just search your App store for SystmOnline.
+There are also apps available for both Android and in the Apple App Store to enable access to your records - just search your App store for SystmOnline.

 We are now using a messaging system to mobiles and landlines to contact you to remind you about appointments and to invite you to clinics such as flu vaccinations or others as appropriate.

-To help us with this please make sure that reception have your up to date land line and mobile telephone numbers.
+To help us with this please make sure that the Healthcare Administration Team have your up to date land line and mobile telephone numbers.